 Posted on: Friday, January 11, 2013

-A warm welcome to Rosana Eckert, Pierre Gérard Verny, Joani Bye, Bob Flick, Jed Scott, Michael Valenti, Gerhard Guter, Jamie Dyer, David Scott, John Knutson and Ryan Billington!
+A warm welcome to Rosana Eckert, Pierre Gérard Verny, Bob Flick, Gerhard Guter, Jamie Dyer, David Scott, John Knutson, Ryan Billington, Christine Guter and Kelly Kunz!
 We at Sound Music Publications are proud to feature the writings of these gifted people.